rebelsky/csc207c/_mps/blockchains.md

 To mine a block, you should update a `MessageDigest` object with the following properties of the block:

 1. The block's number.
 2. The data contained in the block.
+(That is, the source, the target, and the amount).
 3. The hash of the previous node's block in the list if it exists.
 4. The discovered nonce value.